 It is well-known that neural networks develop or learn implicit rules to convert input data into features for making decisions.
 These learned rules are opaque to the user and the decisions are difficult to interpret.
-However, an interpretable model explaining its predictions related to model accuracy doesn't necessarily guarantee that accurate predictions are for the right reasons.
+However, an interpretable model explaining its predictions related to model accuracy doesn't necessarily guarantee those accurate predictions are for the right reasons.
 Localization studies help observe if the model has learned salient ROI feature representations that agree with expert annotations.
 In our study, we demonstrate that CRM visualization tools show superior localization performance in localizing COVID-19 viral disease-specific ROIs, particularly for the fine-tuned models compared to the ImageNet-pretrained CNNs.

 Model ensembles further improved qualitative and quantitative performance in COVID-19 detection.
 Ensemble learning compensated mislabeling in individual models by combining their predictions and reduced prediction variance to the training data.
-Sensitivity also declined slightly, but this decline was not statistically significant.
 We observed that the weighted averaging ensemble of the top-3 performing fine-tuned models delivered better performance compared to any individual constituent model.
 The results demonstrate that the detection task benefits from an ensemble of repeated CXR-specific pretrained and fine-tuned models.
 Ensemble learning also compensates for localization errors in CRMs and missed ROIs by combining and averaging the individual CRMs.
 Empirical evaluations show that ensemble localization demonstrated superior IoU and mAP scores and they significantly outperform ROI localization by individual CNN models.